MohammadElokour/TrekWorld/README.md

 - Improving the user experience with adding places.
 - Adding a search bar.
+- Including a geo location link to google maps for each destination.
 - Plans to add chatrooms.

 Long-term plans: